-36 This section outlines policy responses to risk.
-It describes multi-level policy instruments (7.4.1),

-37 policy instruments for social protection (7.4.2), policies responding to hazard (7.4.3), GHG fluxes

-38 (7.4.4), desertification (7.4.5), land degradation (7.4.6), economic instruments (7.4.7), enabling

-39 effective policy instruments through policy mixes (7.4.8), and barriers to sustainable land do certain things (Anderson 2010) and can be invoked at multiple levels (international, national,

-40 management and overcoming these barriers (7.4.9).

-41 Policy instruments are used to influence behaviour and affect a response to do, not do, or continue to

-43 regional, and local) by multiple actors (See Table 7.2).
-For efficiency, equity and effectiveness benefits of the action will generate private or public social net benefits.
-Pannell (2008) provides a widely-used framework for identifying the appropriate type of instrument depending on whether the actions encouraged by the instrument are private or public, and positive or negative.
-Positive incentives (such as financial or regulatory instruments) are appropriate where the public net benefits are highly positive and the private net benefits are close to zero.
-This is likely to be the case for GHG mitigation measures such as carbon pricing.
-Many other GHG mitigation measures (more effective water or fertiliser use, better agricultural practices, less food waste, agroforestry systems, better forest management) discussed in previous chapters may have substantial private as well as public benefit.
-Extension (knowledge provision) is recommended for when public net benefits are highly positive and private net benefits slightly positive, again for some GHG mitigation measures, and many adaptations, food security and sustainable land management measures.
-Where the private net benefits are slightly positive but the public net benefits highly negative, negative incentives (such as regulations and prohibitions) are appropriate, for example over-application of fertiliser.
+- This section outlines policy responses to risk.
+It describes multi-level policy instruments (7.5.1), policy - instruments for social protection (7.5.2), policies responding to hazard (7.5.3), GHG fluxes (7.5.4), - desertification (7.5.5), land degradation (7.5.6), economic instruments (7.5.7), enabling effective policy - instruments through policy mixes (7.5.8), and barriers to sustainable land management and overcoming - 34 these barriers (7.5.9). - Policy instruments are used to influence behaviour and affect a response to do, not do, or continue to - do certain things (Anderson 2010) and can be invoked at multiple levels (international, national, - 37 regional, and local) by multiple actors (See Table 7.2).
+For efficiency, equity and effectiveness - 38 considerations, the appropriate choice of instrument for the context is critical, and across the topics - 39 addressed in this report the instruments will vary considerably.
+A key consideration is whether the - 40 benefits of the action will generate private or public social net benefits.
+Pannell (2008) provides a - 41 widely-used framework for identifying the appropriate type of instrument depending on whether the - 42 actions encouraged by the instrument are private or public, and positive or negative.
+Positive incentives - 43 (such as financial or regulatory instruments) are appropriate where the public net benefits are highly - positive and the private net benefits are close to zero.
+This is likely to be the case for GHG mitigation - 45 measures such as carbon pricing.
+Many other GHG mitigation measures (more effective water or - 46 fertiliser use, better agricultural practices, less food waste, agroforestry systems, better forest

-44 considerations, the appropriate choice of instrument for the context is critical, and across the topics

-45 addressed in this report the instruments will vary considerably.
-A key consideration is whether the

-While Pannell (2008)'s framework is useful, it does not address considerations relating to the time-scale of actions and their consequences particularly in the long time-horizons involved under climate change: private benefits may accrue in the short term but become negative over time (Outka 2012) and some of the changes necessary will require transformation of existing systems (Park et al. 2012; Hadarits et al. 2017) for which a more comprehensive suite of instruments would be necessary.
-Furthermore, the framework applies to private land ownership, so where land is in different ownership structures, different mechanisms will be required.
-Indeed, land tenure is recognised as a factor in barriers to Sustainable Land Management and an important Governance consideration (see 7.4.9, 7.6.4).
-A thorough analysis of the implications of policy instruments temporally, spatially and across other sectors and goals (e.g., climate v. development) is essential before implementation to avoid unintended consequences and achieve policy coherence (7.4.8).
+- 1 management) discussed in previous chapters may have substantial private as well as public benefit. - 2 Extension (knowledge provision) is recommended for when public net benefits are highly positive and - 3 private net benefits slightly positive, again for some GHG mitigation measures, and many adaptations, - 4 food security and sustainable land management measures.
+Where the private net benefits are slightly - 5 positive but the public net benefits highly negative, negative incentives (such as regulations and - 6 prohibitions) are appropriate, for example over-application of fertiliser. - While Pannell (2008)'s framework is useful, it does not address considerations relating to the time-scale - 8 of actions and their consequences particularly in the long time-horizons involved under climate change: - 9 private benefits may accrue in the short term but become negative over time (Outka 2012) and some of - the changes necessary will require transformation of existing systems (Park et al. 2012; Hadarits et al. - 11 2017) for which a more comprehensive suite of instruments would be necessary.
+Furthermore, the - 12 framework applies to private land ownership, so where land is in different ownership structures, - different mechanisms will be required.
+Indeed, land tenure is recognised as a factor in barriers to - 14 Sustainable Land Management and an important Governance consideration (see 7.5.9, 7.7.4).
+A - thorough analysis of the implications of policy instruments temporally, spatially and across other sectors - and goals (e.g., climate v. development) is essential before implementation to avoid unintended - 17 consequences and achieve policy incoherence (7.5.8).

-7.4.1.
+7.5.1.
 Multi-level Policy Instruments